xiongxin/ktorio.github.io/pages/quickstart/faq.md

 The property `call.request.origin` gives connection information about the original caller (the proxy) if the proxy provides proper headers and the feature `XForwardedHeadersSupport` is installed.

+#### My route is not being executed, how can I debug it?
+{: #route-not-executing }

+Ktor provides a tracing mechanism for the routing feature to help troubleshooting routing decisions.
+Check the [Tracing the routing decisions](/features/routing.html#tracing) section in the Routing page.